eedygreen/isah-idris-DevOps-Engineer-resume/docs/README.md

 **Hey, I am ISAH, IDRIS**

 > I am an aspiring Principal DevOps Engineer with an outgoing personality.
-I am a curious learner of technology, specifically on distributed systems and web3.
+I am a curious learner of technology, specifically on distributed systems and emerging technology.
 On ownership initiative, I focus my thought processes as part of a team or as an individual contributor providing developer experience (DevX) enablement-related services or executing projects related to CICD using DevOps practices with open-source or/and proprietary resources.

 ---